 Incentive arrangements are set out in detail under sections 5.36 and 5.37 of the Undertakings.
-In short, Openreach managers' and employees' incentives and bonuses cannot be linked to BT Group's overall performance but they solely depend on Openreach objectives.
+In short, Openreach managers' and employees' incentives and bonuses cannot depend on the overall BT Group performance but they solely depend on Openreach objectives.